 It was the week we’d all been looking forward to: We’ve spent the better part of the past week with the bitcoin price hovering around the $40,000 mark, with the cryptocurrency briefly approaching $37,000 on Thursday before kicking off its weekend run, which saw it burst over $45,000 a few times as investors pondered: Is this the beginning of the next bull market?
-Before we answer this question, register yourself here.
+Before we answer this question, register yourself at the Ethereum Code.

 The News That Caused All of It

 In addition, on Monday, Wells Fargo, the same bank that prohibited customers from purchasing cryptocurrencies in 2019, began giving affluent clients exposure to bitcoin and bitcoin-related assets, according to Reuters.
 According to reports, although previously having over 4,700 locations worldwide, the fast-food company now has closer to 1,000 locations, with the majority of those locations expected to take bitcoin shortly.

 Also, on Tuesday, Google said that it had removed its crypto ad restriction from 2018, which means that businesses would again be able to purchase ads throughout the whole of Google’s ad network.
 An article published later that day in the Bloomberg Intelligence Report said that Bitcoin is on course to reach $100,000 by the end of the year.

 Thursday also brought some intriguing news, rumors claiming that JPMorgan will launch a bitcoin fund to affluent investors.
 In 2014, Jamie Dimon, the CEO of JPMorgan, said bitcoin was a poor store of value.
 In 2016, he said bitcoin would go nowhere.
 In 2017, he called bitcoin a scam.
 And in 2019, he said he couldn’t care less about bitcoin.
 It turns out that Bitcoin is unassailable.